-Patricia Brum, a Brazilian native, is a business lawyer with experience representing Latin American and American companies (both large and small) with matters involving breach of contract, business torts and employment disputes.
-Before becoming a lawyer, Ms. Brum has worked with a variety of these organizations for more than 15 years as an international trade director.
+Patricia Brum, a Brazilian native, is a business litigator with extensive experience representing companies (both large and small) with matters involving breach of contract, business torts and employment disputes.
+Before becoming a lawyer, she worked with a variety of these organizations for more than 15 years as an international trade director.
 Having previously resided in both Mexico and Argentina, Patricia has a deep understanding of the legal systems and business customs of these countries, using her unique perspective to help her Latin American clients navigate the legal system and business world in the United States.
 She represented a South American publicly traded company in a commercial dispute in excess of $70,000,000 and has also assisted in international venture capital/startup deals in the construction industry including overhead cranes, drywall, natural stone and other finish surface businesses.

 Patricia has worked with over 200 companies in the building materials and construction supply market, including importers, distributors and fabricators.
 She has extensive experience in drafting construction supply agreements and representing her clients in legal disputes involving breach of warranty and defects in civil courts as well as arbitration proceedings.
 Patricia previously held a general contractor’s license in California, and a subcontractor license in Nevada for fabrication and installation of natural stones, tiles and cabinets.